European shares hit 6-1/2 yr high as ECB ramps up stimulus

 Asset performance in 2014: link.reuters.com/gap87v

-Today's European research round-up (Reporting By Francesco Canepa; Editing by Toby Chopra and Angus MacSwan)
+Today's European research round-up (Reporting By Francesco Canepa; Editing by Toby Chopra)

 * Nasdaq takes 17 years to climb 1,000 points post Y2K bubble